by: Ammar Kannawi.

 – A project of documentation to the Archaeological park in the Alwastany mount has been done under a scientific supervision by the D. Abdalrazzaq Moaz and Sponsored by Gerda Henkel Foundation.

-The aims of studding
+The aims of the study:

 Park No/8/mount Alwastany – Figure (2)